Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Played By: Max Martini

 Hercules Hansen is the father of Chuck Hansen, a former Royal Australian Air Force pilot, and a veteran of the Jaeger Program.
 He was a PPDC Ranger and the pilot of both Lucky Seven (with Scott) and Striker Eureka (with Chuck).
-In the aftermath of Stacker Pentecost's death, he is promoted to the rank of Marshall.
+In the aftermath of Stacker Pentecost's death, he is promoted to the rank of Marshal.

 Action Dad: He pilots Striker Eureka alongside his son and has been killing Kaiju since the very beginning of the program.